 Boss RC-3 Loop Station

 When it comes to effects pedals, one just needs to make sure he doesn’t leave out Boss.
 The RC-3 is one of the newer generation of effects pedals by Boss.
 This statement does not imply that the RC-3 fails to retain the core value of Boss.
-This pedals comes in a classic housing by Boss, simple yet intuitive and not too cluttered.
+The pedal comes in a classic housing by Boss, simple yet intuitive and not too cluttered.
 This is one of the more eye-catching pedals you can find.
 The timeless exterior is now coated in a red finish, giving it quite a temptation.

 Similar to most Boss pedals, the RC-3 is very easy to use.
 One needs but pick up, plug in and start experimenting.
 Owing to the nature of looper pedals, in which added effects to the sounds are not sought-after, a unit of high quality is only required to transfer the recorded melody without noise accompanied and integrate it the songs seamlessly.
 The RC-3 triumphs in these tasks with flying colours.